Maurmoo/osTicket-Prereqs/README.md

 </p>
 <p>

--From the folder, run the HeidiSQL installer.
+- From the folder, run the HeidiSQL installer.

 </p>
 <br />